 The placement of dredged material in upland sites is often referred to as upland disposal even though the primary purpose is to first allow the dredged material to dry out (or "dewater") so it can more easily and cost-effectively be handled for relocation elsewhere once a beneficial reuse has been identified.
 Existing upland disposal sites are typically managed so that new wet dredged material is kept separate, if possible, from the dry material so that if there is a need for the dry material it easily can be removed from the site.
-Although sediment can be dewatered in a separate site, for the purposes of the proposed action in this EIS, sediment would be "dewatered" and stored within the same areas.
+Although sediment can be dewatered in a separate site, for the purposes of the proposed action in this EIS/OEIS, sediment would be "dewatered" and stored within the same areas.

 There are existing and feasible new proposed sites for upland placement on Naval Base Guam.
-The feasible sites noted in the Draft EIS were Fields 3, 4, 5, former Public Works Center (PWC) and Polaris Point as discussed in Volume 2.
-It was noted in the Draft EIS in Volume 2 and in detail in Volume 9, Appendix D, that there is sufficient capacity, with berm modification, in the Polaris Point, PWC, and Field 5 sites individually to contain 100% of the total volume of the dredged material from either alternative.
-This information was based upon a 2008 upland placement study (NAVFAC PAC 2008).
+The feasible sites are Fields 3, 4, 5, former Public Works Center (PWC) and Polaris Point as discussed in Volume 2.
+As noted in Volume 2 and in detail in Volume 9 Appendix D, there is sufficient capacity, with berm modification, in the Polaris Point, PWC, and Field 5 sites individually to contain 100% of the total volume of the dredged material from either alternative.
 Some of the upland placement sites are described under previous NEPA documents (Fields 3 and 5 and Polaris Point) for historical dredging projects.
-Recent preliminary information from the upland placement study supplemental review currently in progress has indicated that there may be substantially less upland capacity available on the five confined disposal facilities on Navy lands.
-Due to land use changes, Field 4, the PWC Compound, and the Polaris Point confined upland sites may not be available for upland placement.
-Capacity may be reduced in Field 5 due to cell construction to separate different types of materials.
-Field 3 remains a suitable option for upland placement.
 The environmental impacts of using the disposal sites for aircraft carrier wharf dredged material are the same as those described in Volume 2 for the Sierra Wharf dredging, based on preliminary sediment characterization.